swcarpentry/make-novice/_episodes/03-variables.md

 Make provides an automatic variable for this, `$<` which means 'the first dependency of the current rule'.

+> Besides the few introduced automatic variables, there are many more
+> used for different purposes.
+For more information you can refer to the
+> [documentation][automatic-variables].
+{: .callout}

 > ## Rewrite `.dat` Rules to Use Automatic Variables
 >
 > Rewrite each `.dat` rule to use the automatic variables `$@` ('the